 24. Jody Vandergriff, CEO and co-founder of WebDAM

 Ms. Vandergriff bootstrapped WebDAM, a leading cloud-based asset management software company, until it was acquired by Shutterstock.
-She is a highly-sought after speaker on the subjects of emerging technology, entrepreneurship, and women in tech, and blogs about all these topics at her personal website.
+She is a highly-sought after speaker on the subjects of emerging technology, entrepreneurship, and women in tech, and blogs about all these topics on her blog.

 25. Kira Radinsky, Co-Founder and CTO at Salespredict